 The ZVI is a preliminary assessment tool that analyses a bare earth scenario.
 That is, it does not consider features that could screen a view including vegetation and structures.
-Therefore the ZVI represents the worst case scenario.
+Therefore the ZVI represents the worst detailed assessment must be prepared in accordance with the process outlined in Figure 5 described below.